FRINXio/FRINX-machine/README.md

 $ ./startup.sh --multinode 'path/to/your/folder'
 # Can be aslo combined with another options
 $ ./startup.sh --multinode 'path/to/your/folder' --uniconfig --dev
-$ ./startup.sh --multinode 'path/to/your/folder' --uniflow --dev
+$ ./startup.sh --multinode 'path/to/your/folder' --workflow-manager --dev
 ```

 NOTE: The deployment might take a while as the worker node needs to download all necessary images first.